micmejia/bible-dump/AMPC/Proverbs/Prov 10.md

-He who winks with the eye [craftily and with malice] causes sorrow; the foolish of lips will fall headlong _but_ _he who boldly reproves makes peace_.
+He who winks with the eye [craftily and with malice] causes sorrow; the foolish of lips will fall headlong but he who boldly reproves makes peace.